gwihlidal/smush-rs/README.md

-# smush-rs
+# smush

-Common rust abstraction around a variety of compression codecs
+Common rust abstraction around a variety of compression codecs.